 - of the neighborhoods and agricultural districts within the unincorporated areas of the County by regulating the cultivation of medical cannabis; and - 18.
-The Board of Supervisors has determined that, although cultivation of medical cannabis shares some similarities with other agricultural activities, and as identified by recent state legislation, cultivation of medical cannabis raises health, safety and welfare concerns not raised by other traditional agricultural products and therefore, medical cannabis is not a permitted agricultural use by right for the purposes of land use and zoning; and - 19.
-In adopting the East County Area Plan (ECAP) in 1994 and Measure D in 2000, the Board of Supervisors and the voters established an urban growth boundary and associated goals and policies to protect agricultural and open space uses while allowing some limited development, including "agriculture enhancing commercial uses" that can demonstrate an economic connection to agricultural use and production and "visitor-serving commercial uses" that promote agriculture and are subordinate and directly related to the area's agricultural production; and - 20.
-The Board of Supervisors has determined that, with appropriate conditions, cultivation of medical cannabis may be an appropriate conditionally permitted use in the agricultural districts and outside of the urban growth boundary established by Measure D; and - Pursuant to the Medical Cannabis Regulation and Safety Act, the California Department of Food and Agriculture is responsible for promulgating regulations governing commercial cannabis cultivation and issuing cultivation licenses, which are anticipated to become effective in or around the year 2018; and - The adoption of a pilot program allowing the short-term, small-scale cultivation of medical cannabis will allow the County to evaluate appropriate districts, performance standards and prohibitions prior to consideration of a permanent, countywide ordinance regulating all aspects of cannabis cultivation and implementing state regulations; and - 20.23.
-Participants in the pilot cultivation program would be permitted to cultivate medical cannabis through the duration of the pilot program only and would have no right to continue cultivation beyond the expiration of the pilot program or the expiration or revocation of the permit; and - 21.24.
-During the term of the pilot program, the County will retain the authority to modify the terms, duration or requirements of the pilot program, including the authority to cancel the pilot program, revoke or modify permits issued, adopt a moratorium on cultivation, and any take any other actions within its power to protect the health, safety and welfare of County residents. - 22-25.
-On November 8, 2016, In 1996, the voters of the State of California approved Proposition 64 (codified, in part, as California Business and Professions Code sections 2600, et seq. and titled the "Control, Regulate and Tax Adult Use of Marijuana Act" also referred to as "AUMA"), which decriminalizes the adult use of marijuana cannabis for non-medical purposes and establishes a regulatory scheme at the state level; and

-- This Ordinance regulates the cultivation of medical cannabis in the unincorporated areas of the County and does not address the cultivation of marijuana cannabis for non-medical use under Proposition 64 or otherwise; - 24.27.
-Nothing in this Ordinance shall be deemed to conflict with federal law as contained in the Controlled Substances Act, 21 U.S.C. §§ sections 801, et seq. or to license any activity that is prohibited under said Act except as mandated by state law; and - Nothing in this Ordinance shall be construed to: (1) allow persons to engage in conduct that endangers others or causes a public nuisance; (2) allow the cultivation of cannabis for non-medical purposes; (3) exempt cultivation operations from compliance with zoning and land use regulations, or, (4) allow any activity relating to the manufacturing, distribution, or consumption of cannabis that is illegal under state or federal law.
+Pursuant to the Medical Cannabis Regulation and Safety Act, the California Department of Food and Agriculture is responsible for promulgating regulations governing commercial cannabis cultivation and issuing cultivation licenses, which are anticipated to become effective in or around the year 2018; and - 19.
+The adoption of a pilot program allowing the short-term, small-scale cultivation of medical cannabis will allow the County to evaluate appropriate districts, performance standards and prohibitions prior to consideration of a permanent, countywide ordinance regulating all aspects of cannabis cultivation and implementing state regulations; and - 20.
+Participants in the pilot cultivation program would be permitted to cultivate medical cannabis through the duration of the pilot program only and would have no right to continue cultivation beyond the expiration of the pilot program or the expiration or revocation of the permit; and - 21.
+During the term of the pilot program, the County will retain the authority to modify the terms, duration or requirements of the pilot program, including the authority to cancel the pilot program, revoke or modify permits issued, adopt a moratorium on cultivation, and any take any other actions within its power to protect the health, safety and welfare of County residents. - 22.
+On November 8, 2016, In 1996, the voters of the State of California approved Proposition 64 (codified as and titled the "Control, Regulate and Tax Adult Use of Marijuana Act" also referred to as "AUMA"), which decriminalizes the adult use of marijuana for non-medical purposes and establishes a regulatory scheme at the state level; and - 23.
+This Ordinance regulates the cultivation of medical cannabis in the unincorporated areas of the County and does not address the cultivation of marijuana for non-medical use under Proposition 64 or otherwise; - 24.
+Nothing in this Ordinance shall be deemed to conflict with federal law as contained in the Controlled Substances Act, 21 U.S.C. §§ 801 et seq. or to license any activity that is prohibited under said Act except as mandated by state law; and - 25.
+Nothing in this Ordinance shall be construed to: (1) allow persons to engage in conduct that endangers others or causes a public nuisance; (2) allow the cultivation of cannabis for non-medical purposes; (3) exempt cultivation operations from compliance with zoning and land use regulations, or, (4) allow any activity relating to the manufacturing, distribution, or consumption of cannabis that is illegal under state or federal law.